urbanairship/frock/README.md

   - `extra`: (optional) an object associated with the message
 - `options`: the options object that was in the frock config

+Additionally, the factory function must expose one method:

+- `factory.validate(config)` Validates a configuration object, returns a `{key: 'error message'}` object on invalid configuration items, and a falsey value if everything is good to go.

 The factory function must return a router:

 #### Router: `router(req, res)`